-- D. Currently Employed/Employment Program: Families whose Head, Spouse, Head, or Sole Member is employed.
+D. Currently Employed/Employment Program: Families whose Head, Spouse, Head, or Sole Member is employed.
 Applicants with an adult family member enrolled in an employment training program or currently working (20) hours a week or attending school on a full-time basis.
 Working hours must be attributed to only one family members.
-Family cannot combine work hours. - E. Elderly families where the head of household or spouse is at least 62+ years of age.
-Verification of disability may include documentation proving age. - F. Disabled families and families with a disabled household member.
-Verification of disability may include a letter from a medical provider or proof of receiving Social Security benefits for disability.
+Family cannot combine work hours.